Malabarba/smart-mode-line/README.md

     the modes list (mousing over the modes list still shows the full list).

- 4. **Very easy to configure**:
+ 5. **Very easy to configure**:
     All fonts are in the `smart-mode-line-faces`
     customization group, and all other options are in `smart-mode-line`.
 Just run `sml/customize` and see
     what's in there.
 If you feel anything is missing send me an e-mail.

- 5. **Compatible with `battery-display-mode`**:
+ 6. **Compatible with absolutely anything**:
-	Just turn the mode on to have the battery level displayed. sml uses a very short syntax for the battery.
-Only the battery level is displayed (with no % symbol), and green/red font means charging/discharging
-	respectively. `sml/battery-format` controls this format.
+    I'm serious.
+Versions 2.0 and above should be compatible with **any** other packages that display information in the mode-line (evil, nyan-mode, elscreen, display-battery-mode, etc).
+If you find *anything* that does not appear as it should, file a bug report and I'll get to it.

 Important Variables:
 ===
 All variables can be edited by running `sml/customize`, and the